-In a concurrent private placement, we issued to the Affiliate Investors and the Investor, series A warrants to purchase 1,289,980 shares of our common stock, all of which are deemed equity classified.
+In a concurrent private placement, we issued to the Affiliate Investors and the Investor, series A warrants to purchase 1,289,980 shares of our common stock and series B warrants to purchase 1,289,980 shares of our common stock, all of which are deemed equity classified.
 We issued an aggregate of 59,211 series A warrants and an aggregate of 59,211 series B warrants to the Affiliate Investors with an exercise price per share of \$3.55.
 Additionally, we issued an aggregate of 1,230,769 series A warrants and an aggregate of 1,230,769 series B warrants to the Investor with an exercise price per share of \$3.25.
 The series A warrants are exercisable commencing on January 27, 2023 and will expire on January 27, 2028.
 The series B warrants are exercisable commencing on January 27, 2024.
 The registered direct offering and concurrent private placement closed on July 27, 2022.

 On July 25, 2022, we entered into a co-placement agent agreement (the "Placement Agent Agreement"), with A.G.P./Alliance Global Partners ("AGP") and Maxim Group LLC ("Maxim", and together with AGP, the "Placement Agents") in connection with the registered direct offering pursuant to which we paid the Placement Agents a cash fee of \$287,874 and issued to the Placement Agents an aggregate of 63,018 warrants to purchase shares of common stock (which is 5% of the aggregate number of shares of common stock and pre-funded warrants sold in the registered direct offering to the Investor and 2.5% of the aggregate number of shares of common stock sold to the Affiliate Investors).
-The warrants will have an exercise price of \$3.60 per share (representing 110% of the weighted average public offering price of the aggregate number of shares of common stock sold in the registered direct offering to the Investors), are exercisable beginning January 27, 2023, and will expire on July 27, 2027.
+The warrants will have an exercise price of \$3.60 per share (representing 110% of the weighted average public offering price of the aggregate number of shares of common stock sold in the registered direct offering to the Investor and Affiliate Investors), are exercisable beginning January 27, 2023, and will expire on July 27, 2027.